 College of Veterinary Medicine Updates

 - Our third-year veterinary students (Class of 2022) returned to campus July 13 to begin hands-on learning in their clinical rotations.

-- Orientation for our incoming freshman (Class of 2024) will begin on Aug.
-10, and will include a first year leadership experience online during August 11-12th.
+- Orientation for our incoming freshmen (Class of 2024) took place on Aug.
+10, and included a first- year leadership experience online during August 11-12th.

-- All other UFCVM veterinary students will begin classes on Aug.
-17. We will be delivering our curriculum in a hybrid of online and face-to-face education in small groups.
+- All other UFCVM veterinary students began classes on Aug.
+17. We are delivering our curriculum in a hybrid of online and face-to-face education in small groups.

 - Nearly all of the research in the UFCVM has now resumed through the Research Resumption Plan implemented through the university’s Office of Research.
 This means we have been able to re-engage in research activities that were interrupted as a result of the COVID-19 pandemic.

 - We presented our Senior and Staff Awards ceremony virtually on May 22, and held a virtual commencement celebration for the Class of 2020 on May 23 at 2 p.m.

 - Third-year veterinary students (Class of 2022) and our offshore students have begun a shared virtual experience that will consist of four rotations of two weeks each.
 They will return to the UF campus on July 13 for hands-on learning.